-The cultural heritage sector is experiencing a digital revolution driven by the growing adoption of non-invasive, non-destructive imaging and analytical approaches generating multi-dimensional data from entire artworks (e.g., hyperspectral imaging, macro x-ray fluorescence scanning, and novel forms of imaging x-ray radiography).
+The cultural heritage sector is experiencing a digital revolution driven by the growing adoption of non-invasive, non-destructive imaging and analytical approaches generating multi-dimensional data from entire artworks (e.g., hyperspectral imaging, macro X-ray fluorescence scanning, and novel forms of imaging X-ray radiography).

 X-radiographs (X-ray images) are a particularly valuable tool during the examination and restoration of paintings because these can help establish the condition of a painting (e.g., whether there are losses and damages that may not be apparent at the surface, perhaps because of obscuring varnish, overpainted layers, structural issues, or cracks in the paint) and the status of different paint passages (e.g., help to identify retouchings or fills).

-However, interpreting x-ray images can be problematic because – due to the penetration ability of x-rays – these can contain features appearing on the front, back, or even within the painting.
+However, interpreting X-ray images can be problematic because – due to the penetration ability of x-rays – these can contain features appearing on the front, back, or even within the painting.

-A classic example relates to the well-known painting The Adoration of the Mystic Lamb, painted in 1432 by the brothers Hubert and Jan Van Eyck (see Figs. 1 and 2), where X-ray images of outer wing panels contain features of the paintings appearing both on the front and back of the panel (see Fig. 3).
+A classic example relates to the well-known polyptych panel painting The Adoration of the Mystic Lamb (the Ghent Altarpiece), completed before 1432 by the brothers Hubert and Jan van Eyck (see Figs. 1 and 2), where X-ray images of outer wing panels contain features of the paintings appearing both on the front and back of the panel (see Fig. 3).

-The challenge relates to the separation of the mixed x-ray images from the double-sided panels into separate x-ray images of corresponding (imagined) “one-sided” paintings.
+The challenge relates to the separation of the mixed X-ray images from the double-sided panels into separate X-ray images of corresponding (imagined) “one-sided” paintings.

 Approach

-Our team has developed a suite of entirely new self-supervised deep learning based approaches to tackle this x-ray image separation problem [1,2].
-Our approach leverages readily available RGB images of the paintings on each side of the panel in order to decompose the mixed X-ray image onto its constituent (imagined) X-ray images (see Fig. 4).
+Our team has developed a suite of entirely new self-supervised deep learning based approaches to tackle this X-ray image separation problem [1,2].
+Our approach leverages readily available visible (RGB) images of the paintings on each side of the panel in order to decompose the mixed X-ray image onto its constituent (imagined) X-ray images (see Fig. 4).

 Results obtained for details from the Adam and Eve panels of the Ghent Altarpiece demonstrate the efficacy of our proposed approaches [1,2] in relation to previous ones [3,4].
 See Figs. 5 and 6.